Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle

-Previous work has highlighted that the inclusion of information beyond raw four-vector data, such as pairwise features, can improve deep learning classifier performance \cite{Li:2022xfc,Qu:2022mxj} in jet physics.
-Similarly, it is common practice to include high-level features in the training of BDTs to improve event classification, see e.g. \cite{Drees:2021oew}.
-The work of \cite{Li:2022xfc} suggests that this increase in performance is due to the resulting implicit embedding of Lorentz symmetry in the network architecture through features that adhere to (sub)symmetries.
-Lorentz symmetry has previously been shown to function as a strong inductive bias for neural network design \cite{Butter:2017cot,Erdmann:2018shi,Bogatskiy:2020tje,Gong:2022lye}.
+Previous studies have demonstrated that the inclusion of additional information beyond raw four-vector data, such as correlations between four-vectors (referred to here as pairwise features), can improve the performance of deep learning classifiers in jet physics \cite{Li:2022xfc,Qu:2022mxj}.
+These pairwise four-vector correlations typically include invariant masses or distances between two particles, which are commonly used in jet physics.

+In our analysis, a distinction is made between \textbf{covariant representations} and \textbf{physics information}.
+Covariant representations consist of features that respect the fundamental symmetries of the physical system, such as Lorentz invariance, ensuring that quantities like invariant mass remain unchanged under Lorentz transformations.
+In contrast, physics information encompasses additional insights into particle interactions, such as coupling constants and interaction strengths derived from the SM, which will be introduced in Section ~\ref{sec:interaction-matrix}.

-For the BDT, we perform experiments with the inclusion of a variety of high-level features, which are treated on the same footing as the low-level ones.
-Similarly, we follow \cite{Li:2022xfc,Qu:2022mxj} and include pairwise features in Particle Net and Particle Transformer through a trainable embedding $U_{ij}$ for particles $i$ and $j$.
-They are then included in Particle Net by replacing Equation~\eqref{eq:pn-update} with
+For the BDT, experiments were performed with the inclusion of various high-level features, which were treated on the same footing as low-level ones.
+Similarly, following Refs. \cite{Li:2022xfc,Qu:2022mxj}, pairwise features were included in PN and ParT through a trainable embedding $U_{ij}$ for particles $i$ and $j$.
+These embeddings were incorporated into PN by modifying Equation~\eqref{eq:pn-update} as: